-- i.
-The Bank, whose mailing address is 8250 Woodfield Crossing, Indianapolis, Indiana 46240, Attention: Community Investment Division, and the Member are to be given immediate written notice of any sale or refinancing of this property occurring prior to the end of the Retention Period; - ii.
-In the case of a sale prior to the end of the Retention Period (including transfer or assignment of the title or deed to another owner, subject to certain exceptions outlined herein), an amount calculated by the Member via a Bank prescribed calculation and verified by the Bank, equal to the lesser of: (a) the Subsidy, reduced on a pro rata basis per month until the unit is sold, transferred, or its title or deed transferred, during the Retention Period; or (b) any net proceeds from the sale, transfer, or assignment of title or deed of the unit, minus the AHP-assisted household's investment, shall be repaid to the Member for reimbursement to the Bank, unless the purchaser is a very low-, low-, or moderate-income household which is defined as having not more than 80% of the area median income, or the household had obtained a permanent mortgage funded by an AHP subsidized advance and not a direct subsidy, or the amount of Subsidy required to be repaid pursuant to this paragraph is \$2,500 or less.
-For purposes of determining whether a subsequent sale, transfer or assignment of the unit is to a purchaser that gualifies as a very low-, low-, or moderate-income household, the Bank shall determine the purchaser's income using one or more proxies that are reliable indicators of the subsequent purchaser's income, and which shall be selected by the Bank prior to such determination and stated in the Bank's AHP Implementation Plan, unless documentation demonstrating that household's actual income is made available to the Bank.
-Upon the sale of the home, the purchaser has no retention or AHP Subsidy repayment obligations, regardless of whether or not the purchaser is very low-, low- or moderate-income: - iii.
-In the case of any refinancing prior to the end of the Retention Period, an amount calculated by the Member via a Bank prescribed calculation and verified by the Bank, equal to the lesser of: (a) the Subsidy, reduced on a pro rata basis per month until the unit is refinanced, during the Retention Period; or (b) any net proceeds from the refinancing of the unit, minus the AHP-assisted household's investment, shall be repaid to the Member for reimbursement to the Bank, unless the property continues to be subject to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the requirements of clauses (i), (ii), and (iv) contained herein, or the household had obtained a permanent mortgage funded by an AHP subsidized advance and not a direct subsidy, or the amount of Subsidy required to be repaid pursuant to this paragraph is \$2,500 or less; and
+(i) The Bank, whose mailing address is 8250 Woodfield Crossing, Indianapolis, Indiana 46240, Attention: Community Investment Division, and the Member are to be given immediate written notice of any sale or refinancing of this property occurring prior to the end of the Retention Period; (ii) In the case of a sale prior to the end of the Retention Period (including transfer or assignment of the title or deed to another owner, subject to certain exceptions outlined herein), an amount calculated by the Member via a Bank prescribed calculation and verified by the Bank, equal to the lesser of: (a) the Subsidy, reduced on a pro rata basis per month until the unit is sold, transferred, or its title or deed transferred, during the Retention Period; or (b) any net proceeds from the sale, transfer, or assignment of title or deed of the unit, minus the AHP-assisted household's investment, shall be repaid to the Member for reimbursement to the Bank, unless the purchaser is a very low-, low-, or moderate-income household had obtained a permanent mortgage funded by an AHP subsidized advance and not a direct subsidy, or the amount of Subsidy required to be repaid pursuant to this paragraph is \$2,500 or less.
+For purposes of determining whether a subsequent sale, transfer or assignment of the unit is to a purchaser that qualifies as a very low-, low-, or moderate-income household, the Bank shall determine the purchaser's income, and which shall be selected by the Bank prior to such determination and stated in the Bank's AHP Implementation Plan, unless documentation demonstrating that household's actual income is made available to the Bank.
+Upon the sale of the home, the purchaser is very low-, low- or moderate-income; (iii) In the case of any refinancing prior to the end of the Retention Period, an amount calculated by the Bank prior to such determination and stated in the Bank's AHP Implementation the Bank.
+Upon the sale of the home, the purchaser is very low-, low- or moderate-income; (iii)

+(iii) In the case of any refinancing prior to the end of the Retention Period, an amount calculated by the Member via a Bank prescribed calculation and verified by the Bank, equal to the lesser of: (a) the Subsidy, reduced on a pro rata basis per month until the unit is refinanced, during the Retention Period; or (b) any net proceeds from the refinancing of the unit, minus the AHP-assisted household's investment, shall be repaid to the Member for reimbursement to the Bank, unless the property continues to be subject to a deed restriction or other legally enforceable retention agreement or mechanism incorporating the requirements of clauses (i), (ii), (iii), and(iv) contained herein, or the household had obtained a permanent mortgage funded by an AHP subsidized advance and not a direct subsidy, or the amount of Subsidy required to be repaid pursuant to this paragraph is \$2,500 or less; and